Performance of a SiPM-based, plastic scintillator muon veto prototype for CUPID: Panel performance

 \subsection{Detection efficiency}

-We estimate the detection efficiency, i.e. the fraction of muons detected (above threshold) compared to the total number of muons that pass through the single module.
-To do this, we "sandwich" the Prototype 1 module between two panels that trigger in coincidence, while the channels in the single module are masked out and do not participate in the triggering scheme.
-The panels are physically separated as shown in figure~\ref{fig:PanelEff}, for which the separation was arbitrarily chosen and determined mainly by the dimensional constraints of our dark-box.
+We estimate the detection efficiency, i.e. the fraction of muons detected (above a chosen threshold, see Fig.~\ref{muonDiscr}) compared to the total number of muons that pass through the single module.
+To do this, we "sandwich" the Prototype 1 module between the two Prototype 2 panels, which trigger in coincidence, while the channels in the Prototype 1 module are masked out and do not participate in the triggering scheme.
+The panels are physically separated as shown in figure~\ref{fig:PanelEff}, with an arbitrarily chosen separation length determined mainly by the dimensional constraints of our dark box.

-With this configuration, we estimate the detection efficiency to be $\epsilon = (0.98\pm0.01)$.
-We assume a detection efficiency of $\sim 1$ for the coincidence panels, so we do not apply any corrections to the final number we report here.
-Although this efficiency is high and consistent with other similar designs~\cite{SEO2022167123Amore}, it can be further improved by increasing the thickness of the scintillator panel or operating it as a coincidence using two stacked modules instead of one.
+With this configuration, we estimate the detection efficiency of Prototype 1 to be $\epsilon = (0.98\pm0.01)$.
+We assume a detection efficiency of $\sim 1$ for Prototype 2, so we do not apply any corrections to the final number that we report here.
+Although this efficiency is already high and consistent with other similar designs~\cite{SEO2022167123Amore}, it can be further improved by increasing the thickness of the scintillator panel or operating in coincidence using two stacked modules instead of one.
 This might be necessary for ultra-low background experiments with stringent background budgets.